Credit: Courtesy Flickr

 This article was published in partnership with Artsy, the global platform for discovering and collecting art.
 The original article can be seen here.

-As millions of Americans vote in the November midterms, illustrations of donkeys and elephants are bound to show up in political cartoons, campaign buttons, Internet memes, and some truly alarming fashion choices.
+Every election cycle, illustrations of donkeys and elephants show up in political cartoons, campaign buttons, Internet memes, and some truly alarming fashion choices.
 How could it be otherwise?
-The two beasts -- the former representing the Democratic Party; the latter, the GOP -- are mainstays of America's visual culture, as recognizable as Santa Claus or Uncle Sam.
+The two beasts -- the former representing the Democratic Party; the latter, the Republican Party -- are mainstays of America's visual culture, as recognizable as Santa Claus or Uncle Sam.

 Yet most Americans would be surprised to learn that both political symbols (as well as Santa Claus and Uncle Sam) were popularized, and given their modern forms, by the same maverick cartoonist.